00000vish/docker-whats-my-ip/README.md

 # docker-network-whats-my-ip

-A docker imaage that spins up a web-page with your networks public IP.
+A docker image that spins up a web-page with your networks public IP.

 # Docker Run